-The UDP Demo described in this Application Note requires the eZ80 development platform with an eZ80AcclaimPlus! microprocessor/controller and the ZTP stack.
-For the Demo execution, some of the files specific to the demo must be added and integrated to the ZTP stack before the stack is downloaded onto the eZ80 development platform.
+The UDP Demo described in this application note requires the eZ80® Development Platform with an eZ80AcclaimPlus!TMmicroprocessor/controller and the ZTP stack.
+For the Demo execution, some of the files specific to the demo must be added and integrated to the ZTP stack before the stack is downloaded onto the eZ80® Development Platform.
 This section describes how to add the Demo files to the ZTP stack.

-The Demo files that must be added to the ZTP project files are in the AN0179-SC01.zip file, available for download at www.zilog.com.
-The Demo files are of the following types:
+The Demo files are C (\.c) files and must be added to the ZTP project files in the AN0210-SC01.zip file available at www.zilog.com.